mvolkmann/blog/src/meteor.md

      // The name passed to subscribe must match a name passed to publish. onMount(() => Meteor.subscribe('tasks'));
      ```

+     The `Meteor.subscribe` method returns an object
+     that can be useful to capture in a variable.
+     It has three properties.
+     `stop` is a method that can be called to cancel the subscription.
+     Typically the subscription is retained for the duration of the session.
+     `ready` is a method that is called when the server
+     has completed the initial publication of data.
+     `subscriptionId` is a unique id for the subscription
+     that is not typically needed.

      Additional arguments can be passed to `Meteor.subscribe`.
      These are passed the function passed to `Meteor.publish` in the server